perennialtech/BigVGAN/README.md

 ## News

+- **Jun 2026 (v2026.6.22):**
+  - This fork now publishes GitHub Release wheels for Python 3.11, PyTorch 2.11, and CUDA 13.0/cu130.
+The release wheel includes the optional fused CUDA extension built by CI for compute capability 7.5.

 - **Sep 2024 (v2.4):**
   - We have updated the pretrained checkpoints trained for 5M steps.
 This is final release of the BigVGAN-v2 checkpoints.